ReactForAll/React-Course/Level_1/3. CRA - The Create React App/SCRIPT.md

 @tailwind utilities;
 ```

-And alas! your tailwind is now set up all perfectly!
+And there you go! your tailwind is now set up all perfectly!
 With the tailwind-intellisense plugin that we installed in the previous lesson, you'd also get suggestions with tailwind classes that you can use to style your app!

 That's all the setup you need to get started with React, Typescript and TailwindCSS.